Cortland Finnegan: 2011

 On January 27, 2011, the Tennessee Titans announced their decision to mutually part way with head coach Jeff Fisher after a 6–10 record in 2010.
 Offensive line coach Mike Munchak was promoted to head coach.
 On August 6, 2011, Finnegan unexpectedly left training camp as he was unhappy with his current contract and was seeking an extension.
 Titans' General Manager Mike Reinfeldt stated his departure was unexpected as they had just received a counteroffer from his agent and were actively negotiating a contract extension at the time he left.
 Two days later, Finnegan returned and publicly apologized for leaving camp and missing one day.
 He admitted he left due to his contract and also cited he was dealing with a personal issue.
 He had one–year remaining on his three–year contract and was set to receive $3.70 million in 2011.
 Head coach Mike Munchak named Finnegan and Jason McCourty the starting cornerbacks to begin the season.

 On September 18, 2011, Finnegan recorded four solo tackles and set a season-high with three pass deflections during a 26–13 loss against the Baltimore Ravens.
 In Week 4, he set a season-high with 11 combined tackles (ten solo) and had one pass break-up during a 31–13 victory at the Cleveland Browns.
 On October 9, 2011, Finnegan made three combined tackles (two solo), one pass deflection, and had his only interception of the season on a pass Ben Roethlisberger threw to wide receiver Emmanuel Sanders during a 17–38 loss at the Pittsburgh Steelers.
-He started all 16 games in his past season with the Titans in 2011 and finished with 75 combined tackles (58 solo), 11 pass deflections, one sack, and one interception.
+He started all 16 games with the Titans in 2011 and finished with 75 combined tackles (58 solo), 11 pass deflections, one sack, and one interception.